 - 40% of students felt constantly under stress.

-- One in four students visited a mental health professional in the past year.
+- One in four students had visited a mental health professional in the past year.

-- Approximately 8% of students stated that they seriously considered attempting suicide in the past year.
+- Approximately 8% of students stated that they had seriously considered attempting suicide in the past year.

 In addition, one in three street-involved youth (aged 15 to 24 years) rated their mental health as poor or fair.